sigp/lighthouse/book/src/ui-faqs.md

 ## 5. How can I use Siren to monitor my validators remotely when I am not at home?

 Most contemporary home routers provide options for VPN access in various ways.
 A VPN permits a remote computer to establish a connection with internal computers within a home network.
 With a VPN configuration in place, connecting to the VPN enables you to treat your computer as if it is part of your local home network.
-The connection process involves following the setup steps for connecting via another machine on the same network on the Siren configuration page and [`connecting to clients section`](./ui-configuration.md#connecting-to-the-clients).
+The connection process involves following the setup steps for connecting via another machine on the same network on the Siren configuration page and [`configuration`](./ui-configuration.md#configuration).

 ## 6. Does Siren support reverse proxy or DNS named addresses?